Benthic-Pelagic-Size-Spectrum-Model/lme_scale_calibration_ISMIP3a/README.md

 Two additional DBPM experiments forced by ACCESS-OM2-025 (horizontal resolution: $0.25^{\circ}$) and ACCESS-OM2-01 (horizontal resolution: $0.10^{\circ}$).

 **STEPS:**
 Step 1.
+Get input data (environmental and fishing data): [`01_getinputsISIMIP3A.R`]("01_getinputsISIMIP3A.R")
+- This script gets environmental and fishing data for the region of interest
+- You can choose any [FAO Major Fishing Areas](https://www.fao.org/fishery/en/area/search) or [Large Marine Ecosystems (LMEs)](https://worldoceanreview.com/en/wor-5/improving-coastal-protection/the-art-of-coastal-management/large-marine-ecosystems/)
+- Input data will be formatted ready to be used with modelling functions

+Step 1.
 LME-scale calibration: `runLMEcalibration.RDS`
 - this script estimates fishing mortality parameters (catchability and selectivities for each functional group)